lemois-1337/node-karlsen-core-lib/docs/transaction.md

 # Transaction

-Kaspacore provides a very simple API for creating transactions.
+Karlsencore provides a very simple API for creating transactions.
 We expect this API to be accessible for developers without knowing the working internals of bitcoin in deep detail.
 What follows is a small introduction to transactions with some basic knowledge required to use this API.

 A Transaction contains a set of inputs and a set of outputs.
 Each input contains a reference to another transaction's output, and a signature that allows the value referenced in that output to be used in this transaction.